 Microsoft to launch data centre region in New Zealand

-Microsoft is finally bringing its first local data centre region to New Zealand, adding the country to the company’s 59 other regions around the globe – if the Overseas Investment Office gives the green light.
+Microsoft is finally bringing its first local data center region to New Zealand, adding the country to the company's 59 other regions around the globe – if the Overseas Investment Office gives the green light.

 Microsoft is calling the announcement a ‘major milestone' towards delivering enterprise-grade cloud services locally, and plans to help fuel new digital transformation opportunities for New Zealand businesses.

 Microsoft New Zealand general manager Vanessa Sorenson says, “This significant investment in New Zealand's digital infrastructure is a testament to the remarkable spirit of New Zealand's innovation and reflects how we're pushing the boundaries of what is possible as a nation.”

 “The Fletcher School's Digital Evolution Index characterises New Zealand as a ‘standout nation' demonstrating to the world what the future might look like.
 I'm confident this investment will help accelerate our digital evolution.”